Marion Ross: Happy Days lawsuit

 In April 2011, Ross learned of a Happy Days-themed casino machine that used her image.
 In response, she, Erin Moran, Don Most, Anson Williams, and the estate of Tom Bosley filed a $10 million lawsuit against Paramount, claiming they had not been paid for merchandising revenue.
 In July 2012, the lawsuit was settled, with each actor receiving a payment of $65,000 and CBS promising to honor the terms of their contracts.

+Personal life

+Ross lived with Paul Michael at Happy Days Farm in Los Angeles, and Cardiff-by-the-Sea, Encinitas, California.